drupal-graphql/graphql/doc/producers/custom.md

 ));
 ```

 Notice how we combine our custom data producer with a built-in `entity_load` to make querying more performance and standardized across.
+We will look at `compose` in more detail in the next section.

 In the end when we do a query like this :